exploratoria/exploratoria.github.io/exhibits/mathematics/parametric-surfaces/readme.md

 [Parametric Surfaces - Full Screen](http://exploratoria.github.io/exhibits/mathematics/parametric-surfaces/parametric-surfaces.html)

 This exhibit loads a randomly selected parametric equation of a two-dimensional surface at start-up and whenever you click the title.
-It offers real-time 3D pan, rotate and zoom to make the visualization of mathematic equations faster, simpler and easier.
+It offers real-time 3D pan, rotate and zoom to make the visualization of mathematical equations faster, simpler and easier.
 It gives the user access to a full complement of materials, reflections, lights, shade and shadows.

 Many thanks to [Jürgen Meier]( http://www.3d-meier.de/ )!